ceph/ceph/doc/rados/operations/placement-groups.rst

 designed your Ceph cluster to maximize `data durability`_, `object distribution`_ and minimize `resource usage`_.

-The result should be **rounded up to the nearest power of two.**
+The result should always be **rounded up to the nearest power of two.**
-Rounding up is optional, but recommended for CRUSH to more evenly balance the number of objects among placement groups.
+A power of two will evenly balance the number of objects among placement groups.
+You could set it to a different value but you should be aware that this could result in an uneven distribution of data across your OSDs.
+Use of such values shoud be limited to incrementally stepping from one power of two to another.

 As an example, for a cluster with 200 OSDs and a pool size of 3 replicas, you would estimate your number of PGs as follows::